siddhartha-gadgil/DeptWeb/_seminars/vikram.md

-Cole, Lewis and Wermer lifted Sarason's approach to uniform algebras -- leading to a characterization for the existence of an interpolant in terms of the positivity of a large, rather abstractly-defined family of (N\times
+Cole, Lewis and Wermer lifted Sarason's approach to uniform algebras -- leading to a characterization for the existence of an interpolant in terms of the positivity of a large, rather abstractly-defined family of $(N\times N)$ matrices.
-N) matrices.
 McCullough later refined their result by identifying a smaller family of matrices.
-The second result of this thesis is in the same vein, namely: it provides a characterization of those data that admit a D^n-to-D interpolant in terms of the positivity of a family of matrices parametrized by a class of polynomials.
+The second result of this thesis is in the same vein, namely: it provides a characterization of those data that admit a $D^n$-to-$D$ interpolant in terms of the positivity of a family of matrices parametrized by a class of polynomials.

-INTERPOLATION FORM THE UNIT DISC TO THE SPECTRAL UNIT BALL: This is the case $D_1 = D$ and $D_2$ is the set of all $(n\times n)$ matrices with spectral radius less than 1.
+INTERPOLATION FORM THE UNIT DISC TO THE SPECTRAL UNIT BALL: This is the case $D_1 = D$ and $D_2$ is the set of all $(n\times n)$ matrices with spectral radius less than $1$.
 The interest in this arises from problems in Control Theory.
 Bercovici, Fois and Tannenbaum adapted Sarason's methods to give a (somewhat hard-to-check) characterization for the existence of an interpolant under a very mild restriction.
 Later, Agler--Young established a relation between the interpolation problem in the spectral unit ball and that in the symmetrized polydisc -- leading to a necessary condition for the existence of an interpolant.
-Bharali later provided a new inequivalent necessary condition for the existence of an interpolant for any n and N=2.
+Bharali later provided a new inequivalent necessary condition for the existence of an interpolant for any $n$ and $N=2$.
-We shall present a necessary condition for the existence of a 3-point interpolant.
+We shall present a necessary condition for the existence of a $3$-point interpolant.
 This we shall achieve by modifying Pick's approach and applying the aforementioned result due to Bharali.